-Out of the 2023 applications for LHRP in the City that were received, 4 applications met the requirements and were accepted for assistance.
-A state certified lead paint inspector tested each of these homes for lead paint and lead dust.
-2 of the 2023 program applicant's homes tested negative for lead paint.
-2 homes tested positive for lead paint and lead dust.
-For these homes contractors were hired to remediate the lead hazards per LHRP guidelines.
+SHRA's Lead Hazard Reduction Program (LHRP) is the primary program for lead hazard reduction.
+In this program, a state certified lead paint inspector tests homes for lead paint and lead dust.
+When lead is found, contractors are hired to remediate the lead hazards per LHRP guidelines.
 Upon completion the projects were cleared by a state certified lead paint inspector.

-During 2023 SHRA performed a wide spread and comprehensive effort to promote the Lead Hazard Reduction Program in the City and County of Sacramento.
+SHRA consistently promotes the Lead Hazard Reduction Program in the City and County of Sacramento.